 Appropriately Uses Anti-Anxiety Medication

-This tells you the percentage of residents given antianxiety drugs.
-These drugs are commonly given to residents experiencing depression or anxiety.
+This figure measures the percent of long-term stay patients who were prescribed antianxiety medication.
+These medications are commonly given to residents experiencing depression and anxiety.

 Managing Depression Among Residents

 In The Laurels of Willow Creek, 3.63% of Patients